 Many Gypsies and Travellers now live in settled accommodation and do not travel, or do not travel all of the time, but nonetheless consider travelling to be part of their identity.
 At the 2011 Census, the majority (76%) of Gypsies and Irish Travellers in England and Wales lived in bricks-and-mortar accommodation, and 24% lived in a caravan or other mobile or temporary structure.

-The total number of Traveller caravans in England in July 2017 was 22,792, an increase of 33% since July 2007.
-The majority (54%) of caravans were on private sites, 29% were on sites operated by local authorities and registered providers of social housing, and 16% were on unauthorised sites.
+The total number of Traveller caravans in England in July 2018 was 22,662, an increase of 29% since July 2008.
+The majority (57%) of caravans were on private sites, 29% were on sites operated by local authorities and registered providers of social housing, and 14% were on unauthorised sites.
 Studies have raised concerns about environmental conditions on some Traveller sites.
 The House of Commons Women and Equalities Committee has called for action to improve standards.

 Local authorities are no longer required to carry out a specific, separate assessment of the accommodation needs of Gypsies and Travellers in their local area, although they still have a general duty to assess the housing needs of everyone in their area.

 The Government’s Planning Policy for Traveller Sites encourages local authorities to: formulate their own evidence base for Gypsy and Traveller needs; provide their own targets relating to pitches required; and identify a suitable five-year supply of sites to meet those needs.
 The decision to change the definition of ‘Traveller’ for planning related purposes, so that it excludes those who have permanently ceased travelling, has attracted criticism from the community.

 There are challenges in turning evidenced need for accommodation into the provision of new sites, including acquiring appropriate land and overcoming objections from local residents.
 Research by Gypsy and Traveller organisations in 2016 concluded that local authorities had made insufficient progress in identifying a suitable five-year supply of sites.
 The advocacy group Friends Families and Travellers (FFT) has called on the Government to re-introduce targets and a statutory duty to meet the assessed accommodation needs of Gypsies and Travellers.